-As the COVID-19 pandemic sweeps across the globe, parents everywhere are scrambling to find their family’s new normal.
+As the COVID-19 pandemic continues across the globe, parents everywhere are still scrambling with their family’s new normal.
 Although you can’t control the outside world, there are things you can do to make home feel like a safe space for your family to adapt and grow, and, even emerge more connected because of this experience.
-It starts with giving yourself some grace for being human, and then extending some compassion towards your children because they’re immature and their behaviour may be out of sorts.
+It starts with giving yourself some grace for being human and then extending some compassion towards your children because they’re immature and their behaviour may be out of sorts.
 Here are a few gentle reminders that you probably need to hear right now:

 1. My child’s behaviour isn’t always a reflection of my parenting skills.

 Just because you can’t always direct your child doesn’t mean that you’re a parenting failure.
 It means you’re still learning how to interact with them in their current developmental state, and they’re still working toward developing self-control.
 Keep your focus on what’s going on for them, take a deep breath, and remind yourself: “My child is doing the best they can and so will I.”

 2. My child can’t help interrupting me.

 Are your Zoom meetings still being punctuated by cries for attention from little ones?
 Sure, it can be frustrating, but know that your children are simply not yet developmentally capable of stopping themselves from interrupting you.
 Admonishing them for their rudeness might temporarily suspend their efforts, but it’s not going to address their preeminent need for connection.
 Coming down harshly on a young child for interrupting doesn’t address what’s driving them to interrupt.
 If anything, it works against what they’re trying to get right now: more connection.

 3. Children don’t only want to play, they need to play.